Browse Items (62 total)

 ABarryM180328.mp3

 Max was born in Beaufort, Victoria and grew up on his parents’ dairy farm.
-Gaining a scholarship led him to become a student teacher and attend training college.
-He was called up when he was eighteen and applied to become a reserve in the air…
+Gaining a scholarship led to him becoming a student teacher and attending training college.
+He was called up when he was 18 and applied to become a reserve in the Air Force,…

 PMannionF1501.jpg